 As you can see from some of these photos, there isn't a lot I need to cinch at the waist, which doesn't give me enough to blouse out the top and have the long torso look purposeful.

-The Kit NYC Turtleneck is a soft knit made from 62% bamboo, 33% cotton, and 5% spandex.
+THE KIT Turtleneck is a soft knit made from 62% bamboo, 33% cotton, and 5% spandex.
 It is available up to 3XL, I went with XL.
-While I got the turtleneck in the print Pink Pop, it is available in a variety of other prints, most of which have matching face masks.
+While I got the turtleneck in the print Pink Pop, it is available in a variety of other prints.
 The fabric is soft, the print looks exactly in person as it does online, the colors saturated.

-This is the only piece from The Kit NYC that I ordered and liked enough to keep.
+This is the only piece from THE KIT that I ordered and liked enough to keep.
 It's soft, but I find it runs a bit short considering I am 5'3″; I think it's because it's not cut for curves.
 This is a slim-fitting piece, closer to a bodysuit or base layer than a t-shirt.